-Returning to our initial question: 'How can the international community contribute to peace and stability in and around Chechnya?', and on the basis of the lessons learnt from the OSCE experience, it may be tempting to give a rather pessimistic reply.
+Returning to our initial question: "How can the International Community Contribute to Peace and Stability in and around Chechnya?", and on the basis of the lessons learnt from the OSCE experience, it may be tempting to give a rather pessimistic reply.
 All told, the OSCE may in fact be the international body that is best equipped to address the issue.
-At the same time, the limitations are obvious: The OSCE is an organization that operates on the basis of the principle of consensus, and hence, it can only be as effective as all its member-states want it to be.
+At the same time, the limitations are obvious: The OSCE is an organization that operates on the basis of the principle of consensus, and hence, it can only be as effective as its member states - excluding none - want it to be.